maxxiimo/the-front-end-manifesto/Foundation Markup.md

 ![][Basic HTML]

-Not very attractive! ...but don't worry we'll address that in the next chapter.
+Not very attractive! ...but don't worry we'll address that in the [next chapter][Styles].

 [RoR Tutorial]:         http://ruby.railstutorial.org/book/ruby-on-rails-tutorial?version=3.2